 Q: When will the Emergency Nurse Practitioner specialty certification examination be available?

-A: The launch date is targeted for January 2017.
+A: The ENP examination was launched January 2017.
 Applications are now being accepted.
 The Candidate Handbook for the Emergency Specialty is available under the Resources tab.

 - Current, active Registered Nurse license in the U.S., U.S. territories, or Canadian province or territory.